digiArchitect/ImagePrGroupWork/readme.md

 # save darkfoo to the res folder under the file name mangoes-darker.png
 save res/mangoes-darker.png darkfoo

+# save sepiafoo to the res folder under the file name mangoes-sepia.png
+save res/mangoes-sepia.png sepiafoo

+# save greyfoo to the res folder under the file name mangoes-grey.png
+save res/mangoes-grey.png greyfoo

+# save sharpfoo to the res folder under the file name mangoes-sharpen.png
+save res/mangoes-sharp.png sharpfoo

+# save blurfoo to the res folder under the file name mangoes-blurry.png
+save res/mangoes-blurry.png blurfoo

 # quits the program
 q
 ```

+## Design Changes
++ The way Pixels represent their RGB value was changed from three int variables to one 32-int bit variable, with a translation method added as a util.
+This made it easier to deal with BufferedImages.
++ Load was moved from the model to the controller.
+This adheres more closely to the MVC structure.
++ Added an "Image" and "Pixel" interface that ImageImpl and PixelImpl then implement, as opposed to just having an Image and Pixel class.
+This was done to remove leaks.
++ General reformatting of some helper methods and functions to simplify code.

 ## License
 I took the photo for mangoes.ppm of myself using a filter on the photobooth app on my own computer.